fionaoriordan/52445_19_iris/readme.md

 ![Shape](https://github.com/fionaoriordan/52445_19_iris/blob/master/shapeimage.png)

 1. columnsiris.py shows the names of the 5 columns.
 The first four are attributes/variables collected by Anderson.
-The last column 'class' :
+The last column 'class' stores the iris flower class.
+Classes are  :

 ![Columns iris](https://github.com/fionaoriordan/52445_19_iris/blob/master/columnsimage.png)

 1. classiris.py shows how many data points for each class are in the data set/table.
-This is called a balanced dataset .
-A balanced dataset is a dataset where
+The Iris data set is a balanced data set as each class is equally represented in the data set.
+There are 50 data points for each class.

 ![Count by Class](https://github.com/fionaoriordan/52445_19_iris/blob/master/countclassimage.png)

-1. desciris.py generates a statiscal summary of the dataset:
+1. desciris.py generates a statiscal summary of the dataset.
+For each of the four variables/columns the mean (average value), std (a value representing by how much the data of a variable differs from the mean value of that variable), min (the minimum value of the variable), max (the maximum value of the variable) and the percentiles 25%, 50% and 75% ( the nth percentile is the lowest value that is greater than n% of the values in a particular attribute)[8].
+The output also shows that there are no missing values in any of the columns since all variables have a count = 150.

 ![Desc Iris Screenshot](https://github.com/fionaoriordan/52445_19_iris/blob/master/descirisshot.png)

-To view as in a table click on:
+To view in a searchable table click on:

 [Statisical Summary Table](https://github.com/fionaoriordan/52445_19_iris/blob/master/descirisoutput.csv)

 # **2-D scatter plot: